tsipkens/mat-tfer-pma/README.md

-# UBC-tfer-PMA
+# mat-tfer-PMA

-The attached functions and script are intended to reproduce the results of the associated paper (submitted).
-They evaluate the transfer function of the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
+The attached MATLAB functions and scripts are intended to reproduce the results of the associated paper (submitted).
+They evaluate the transfer function of  particle mass analyzers (PMAs), including the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
 This is done using a novel set of expressions derived from particle tracking methods and using a finite difference method.
 Information on each file is given as header information in each file, and only a brief overview is provided here.